 - Business leaders boosting their local business environment or creating capacity-building partnerships.

 - Community leaders (all of the above and more) growing communities and developing new businesses.

-What you can learn from the course
+What you can learn from the workshop

 - Ins and outs of the co-op model (shareholder structure, legal parameters, financial options, tax treatment, etc.)

 - High-level and noinky details of the business model

 - A better understanding of the existing co-ops at work in your community

 - Insight into the co-op sector in your region and Canada